Top 13 Most Creepy And Mysterious Mysteries That Have Finally Been Explained

 Mystery

-Russia’s Czar Nicholas II’s entire family was murdered in 1918.
-When the body of Nicholas’s teenage daughter, Anastasia, was not found with the other family members, people hoped that Anastasia had escaped.
+The whole family of Russian Czar Nicholas II was killed in 1918.
+Many assumed that Anastasia had escaped when the body of Nicholas's teenage daughter, Anastasia, was not discovered with the other family members.

-One of them, Eugenia Smith, wrote her “memoirs” as Anastasia, which included a lengthy description of how she had escaped her captors.
-Another, Nadezhda Vasilyeva, surfaced in Siberia and was imprisoned by Bolshevik authorities; she died in a mental asylum in 1971.
+One of them, Eugenia Smith, wrote her "memoirs" under the pen name Anastasia, in which she detailed her escape from her captors in great detail.
+Another was Nadezhda Vasilyeva, who arose in Siberia and was taken into custody by the Bolshevik regime; she passed away in a mental hospital in 1971.

 Explained